pfheatwole/thesis/source/introduction.rst

 ..
 What is a wind field?

 A *wind field* refers to the detailed variations of local air currents at each point in a region.
-Each point in the wind field has specific *wind velocity*, also known as a *wind vector*.
+Each point in the wind field has a specific *wind velocity*, also known as a *wind vector*.
 It is important to note that in this paper the terms are considered interchangeable, but in aeronautics literature the term *wind vector* often refers to only the lateral motion of the air (comprised of wind speed and horizontal wind direction).

 ..
 What wind fields are paragliding pilots interested in?
 Where do they occur?